bugsnag/bugsnag-notifier-api/README.md

 Bugsnag Libraries
 ---------------------------
-When writing a library for other Bugsnag users, it is important to try and get a consistent interface across various clients, so that Bugsnag has a consistent interface.
+When writing a library for other Bugsnag users, it is important to try and get a consistent interface across various platforms, so that developers get used to the Bugsnag interface.

 ### Configuration
-On startup, a Bugsnag notifier should request the following configuration values.
+On startup, a Bugsnag notifier should request the following configuration values from the developer.

 - **API Key** - The apiKey for the project.
 - **Release Stage** - The release stage for the current deployment.
 Most platforms have a sensible way of obtaining this, and this should be used if possible.